kumarmanas/Doctoral-thesis-blo/index.md

 title: "Welcome to Doctoral Thesis blog of Kumar Manas"
 ---

-This blog post will act like a tracker for thesis work, which is supervised by Dr. Stefan Zwicklebauer
+This blog post will act like a tracker for thesis work, which is co-supervised by Dr. Stefan Zwicklebauer